 My walking story, and the concept for this blog, begins in Sept of 2004, when my asthma finally impacted my ability to continue working full time.
-At the ripe old age of 49, I was forced to retire from my life long career as a Respiratory Therapist…seems I was spending more time as a patient in the hospital, than as an employee in one.
+At the ripe old age of 49, I was forced to retire from my 29 year career as a Respiratory Therapist…seems I was spending more time as a patient in the hospital, than as an employee in one.

 With that in mind, I put together a self-directed physical re-conditioning (pulmonary rehabilitation) program that would hopefully, help me manage the viscous dyspnea cycle , maintain what little lung function I had left, shed some of the weight I had gained from years of prednisone use, and perhaps, just perhaps….beat the odds, by living longer and happier than science and medicine says I’m supposed to.

 At first, I tried swimming and running, but they left me instantly winded.
 By default, I took up good old fashioned walking.
 Little did I know what a profound effect this activity would have on my life.
 When I first started walking for fitness I was in such bad shape I could barely go a few blocks without suffocating; and on many days I was too short of breath to walk at all.
 Despite the concerns and doubts of some, I kept pushing myself to go a little farther each time.